manto21/albany-beck-angular/README.md

 * Code we can read
 * Something you'll be happy to go through with us during an interview

+### Alternatively,

+If you have recently worked on a relevant project that you're able to share then we'd be happy to accept this for submission.

 ### Submission notes

-Send us a link to a private repo containing your application and build/run instructions.
+Send us a link to a repo containing your application and build/run instructions.

 ---